 c) One or more ECS(s) may be deployed by a PLMN operator; and

 d) One or more ECS(s) may be deployed by an ECSP.

+Following cardinality rule apply to the ECS that supports edge repository functionality and acts as an ECS-ER:

+a) One ECS-ER may be deployed by an ECSP.